-We're buying a boat!
+So forget the responsible house stuff.
+We’re buying a boat!

 |Not this one.|

 Once we decided to take the plunge, we started looking online for available boats.
 We found quite a few contenders in the Toronto area, so we contemplated a road trip there to do some boat shopping.
-I wanted to buy a boat and sail it home, but Hubby decided that a month long sailing voyage over the Great Lakes was just too epic a journey for us - probably smart, given our sailing track record.
+I wanted to buy a boat and sail it home, but Hubby decided that a month long sailing voyage over the Great Lakes was just too epic a journey for us – probably smart, given our sailing track record.
 The cost of shipping a boat home, or having a trailer built so we could tow it, started to feel overwhelming and, frankly, neither of us was in the mood to travel to Toronto.
-Sadly, the city conjures unpleasant memories for me now, which breaks my heart because I spent all of my childhood summers there.

 Disappointed but undeterred, we set aside our concerns, hopped in the truck and headed to Toronto the next day.
 The journey was really emotional for me, but I can’t avoid the city forever so in some ways it was good to go there, but have a distracting mission to focus on.